ezeeEric/autoembedder/README.md

 In the following, the usage of the Autoembedding model to embed categorical data is described.

-:warning: **Disclaimer**: While the model architecture has been checked thoroughly, this part of the code is still experimental - in particular, hyperparameters have not been tuned.
-Using the embeddings in the detection methods of the main pipelines will require further scrutiny.
+:warning: **Disclaimer**: The embedding layers can be trained out of the box with minimal adjustments to the code.
+However, in order to achieve optimal performance, hyperparameters need to be adjusted for a given dataset/problem.
+This requires empirical testing.

 ### Overview

-The investment datasets include 88 features (or columns, used interchangeably here).
-37 of these are numerical (these also include categorical, discrete features), 51 are non-numerical, categorical features.
-While simple approaches of encoding this data like ordinal encoding
+Real-world datasets can include categorical data, which require pre-processing, eg. transformation into numerical values, before being fed to a machine learning algorithm.
+While simple approaches like ordinal encoding

 > [giraffe, opossum, chipmunk]  -> [1, 2, 3])